 - As a result, the copied values are pasted to the destination without formulas.

-2. Copy Data without Formulas Using ‘Paste Special’ Command
+2. Copying Data without Formulas Using ‘Paste Special’ Command

 - First, copy the data and select the paste location.

 - Then put the cursor on the cell where you want to paste the data and right-click on it.

 - Consequently, the Paste Special dialog appears.
 Now choose Values from the Paste section and click OK.

 - Finally, you will get all the values without formulas as expected.

 3. Using Keyboard Shortcuts to Copy and Paste Values